Joe Louis: Professional golf

 One of Louis' other passions was the game of golf, in which he also played a historic role.
 He was a long-time devotee of the sport since being introduced to the game before the first Schmeling fight in 1936.
 In 1952, Louis was invited to play as an amateur in the San Diego Open on a sponsor's exemption, which was announced at the time as the first instance of an African-American to play in a PGA Tour event (in fact, professional Howard Wheeler was one of seven African-Americans to compete in the Tam O'Shanter Open in Niles, Illinois in 1942, and Wheeler appeared in subsequent PGA-sanctioned events in Philadelphia in the 1940s, qualifying for the 1950 and 1951 U.S. Open).

-Initially, the PGA of America was reluctant to allow Louis to enter the event, having a bylaw at the time limiting PGA membership to Caucasians.
+Initially, the PGA of America was reluctant to allow Louis to enter the event, having a bylaw at the time limiting PGA membership to white Americans.
 Louis's celebrity status eventually pushed the PGA toward removing the bylaw, although the "Caucasian only" clause in the PGA of America's constitution was not formally amended until November 1961.
 The change, however, paved the way for the first generation of African-American professional golfers such as Calvin Peete.

+Two weeks after the 1952 San Diego Open, Louis was invited to play in the 1952 Tucson Open.
+Louis shot a 69 in the opening round and a 72 in the 2nd round.
+His 2-round total of 141 enabled him to make the cut.
+Joe Louis is the only champion athlete from another sport ever to make the cut in a PGA event.

 Louis himself financially supported the careers of several other early black professional golfers, such as Bill Spiller, Ted Rhodes, Howard Wheeler, James Black, Clyde Martin and Charlie Sifford.
-He was also instrumental in founding The First Tee, a charity helping underprivileged children become acquainted with the game of golf.
-His son, Joe Louis Barrow, Jr., served as CEO of the organization until 2017.
+His son, Joe Louis Barrow Jr., would become a national spokesman for diversity in golf and retired in 2017 after serving 18 years as CEO of The First Tee.

 In 2009, the PGA of America granted posthumous membership to Ted Rhodes, John Shippen and Bill Spiller, who were denied the opportunity to become PGA members during their professional careers.
 The PGA also has granted posthumous honorary membership to Louis.
+A public golf course in Riverdale, Illinois, just south of Chicago, is named for him.